cooper-org/cooper/docs/source/problem.md

 (cmp-checkpointing)=
 ## Checkpointing

-You can checkpoint a CMP by saving and loading its state with the methods `CMP.state_dict` and `CMP.load_state_dict`.
+You can checkpoint a CMP by saving and loading its state with the methods {py:meth}`CMP.state_dict<cooper.ConstrainedMinimizationProblem.state_dict>` and {py:meth}`CMP.load_state_dict<cooper.ConstrainedMinimizationProblem.load_state_dict>`.
 These methods capture the current values of the multipliers and penalty coefficients for all problem constraints, allowing you to resume the optimization process from that exact state.

 ```python
 # Save the state of the CMP